SUMMER TERM 2021: May 17 through August 6th

 In collaboration with the Organizing Manager, Fellows will:

 - Learn and carry out field-proven best practices for volunteer leader recruitment and team-building

 - Recruit new leaders and assist with capacity projects for 1-3 existing teams

 - Develop strategy, goals, and tactics with a focus on creativity, continuous improvement

-- Week of Aug 26: Orientation, training.
-As a group, two 60-minute training sessions with OM to learn and practice recruitment method; first target teams/regions assigned 30min 1:1 call
+- First week: Orientation, training.
+As a group, two 60-minute training sessions with OM and DOM to learn and practice recruitment method; first target teams/regions assigned 30min 1:1 call

 - Feb 17 – May 8: 4.5 hours a week creating/iterating/executing project plans; plus weekly 30-minute group strategy/update calls and weekly 30-minute 1:1 calls with OM/DOM

-- Week of Nov 11: progress-to-goal review, program evaluation
+- Final week: project wrap-up and handoff, progress-to-goal review, program evaluation

 WHAT WE’RE LOOKING FOR